Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Abstract

 \section{Abstract}

 Existing camouflaged object detection (COD) methods rely heavily on large-scale datasets with pixel-wise annotations.
-However, due to the ambiguous boundary, it is very time-consuming and labor-intensive to annotate camouflage objects pixel-wisely (which takes \textasciitilde 60 minutes per image).
-In this paper, we propose the first weakly-supervised camouflaged object detection (COD) method, using scribble annotations as supervision.
-To achieve this, we first construct a scribble-based camouflaged object dataset with 4,040 images and corresponding scribble annotations.
-It is worth noting that annotating the scribbles used in our dataset takes only \textasciitilde 10 seconds per image, which is 360 times faster than per-pixel annotations.
-However, the network directly using scribble annotations for supervision will fail to localize the boundary of camouflaged objects and tend to have inconsistent predictions since scribble annotations only describe the primary structure of objects without details.
-To tackle this problem, we propose a novel consistency loss composed of two parts: a reliable cross-view loss to attain reliable consistency over different images, and a soft inside-view loss to maintain consistency inside a single prediction map.
-Besides, we observe that humans use semantic information to segment regions near boundaries of camouflaged objects.
-Therefore, we design a feature-guided loss, which includes visual features directly extracted from images and semantically significant features captured by models.
-Moreover, we propose a novel network that detects camouflaged objects by scribble learning on structural information and semantic relations.
-Our network has two novel modules: the \textit{local-context contrasted (LCC) module}, which mimics visual inhibition to enhance image contrast and sharpness in order to expand the scribbles into potential camouflaged regions, and the \textit{logical semantic relation (LSR) module}, which analyzes the semantic relation of the scene to determine the regions representing the camouflaged object.
-Experimental results show that our model outperforms relevant state-of-the-art methods on three COD benchmarks with an average improvement of 11.0$\%$ on MAE, 3.2$\%$ on S-measure, 2.5$\%$ on E-measure and 4.4$\%$ on weighted F-measure.
+However, due to the ambiguous boundary, annotating camouflage objects pixel-wisely is very time-consuming and labor-intensive, taking $\sim$60mins to label one image.
+In this paper, we propose the first weakly-supervised COD method, using scribble annotations as supervision.
+To achieve this, we first relabel 4,040 images in existing camouflaged object datasets with scribbles, which takes $\sim$10s to label one image.
+As scribble annotations only describe the primary structure of objects without details, for the network to learn to localize the boundaries of camouflaged objects, we propose a novel consistency loss composed of two parts: a cross-view loss to attain reliable consistency over different images, and an inside-view loss to maintain consistency inside a single prediction map.
+Besides, we observe that humans use semantic information to segment regions near the boundaries of camouflaged objects.
+Hence, we further propose a feature-guided loss, which includes visual features directly extracted from images and semantically significant features captured by the model.
+Finally, we propose a novel network for COD via scribble learning on structural information and semantic relations.
+Our network has two novel modules: the \textit{local-context contrasted (LCC) module}, which mimics visual inhibition to enhance image contrast/sharpness and expand the scribbles into potential camouflaged regions, and the \textit{logical semantic relation (LSR) module}, which analyzes the semantic relation to determine the regions representing the camouflaged object.
+Experimental results show that our model outperforms relevant SOTA methods on three COD benchmarks with an average improvement of 11.0$\%$ on MAE, 3.2$\%$ on S-measure, 2.5$\%$ on E-measure, and 4.4$\%$ on weighted F-measure\footnote{The code and dataset are available at \url{https://github.com/dddraxxx/Weakly-Supervised-Camouflaged-Object-Detection-with-Scribble-Annotations}.}.